The Indigenising Curriculum Working Party (ICWP) supports faculties and schools to expand their existing curriculum with Indigenous perspectives.

 ICWP members

-The ICWP provides a University-wide representation from Indigenous scholars, Directors of Teaching and Learning (T&L), faculties and schools and Indigenous students.
+The ICWP provided a university-wide representation from Indigenous scholars, Directors of Teaching and Learning (T&L), faculties and schools, and Indigenous students.

 • Professor Tracey Bunda* (Chair), Academic Director, Aboriginal and Torres Strait Islander Studies Unit